thallada/thallada.github.io/_posts/2025-08-24-row-your-boat.md

 The dragging code tries to simulate the player dragging the boat as if they were pulling a rope attached to the center of the boat.
 This allows the player to walk freely around the boat without it moving as long as they don’t make the rope taut by walking more than the rope’s length away from the center of the boat (the white circle in the visualization).
 Once they do, it will pull the boat with a force relative to how far away the player moved.
 The boat itself has friction with the ground which moderates this effect, since I wanted the dragging effect to feel slow and less practical than rowing it on water.

 The boat also turns to face the bow towards the player.
-This makes it appear like the player is dragging the boat from it’s bow.
+This makes it appear like the player is dragging the boat from its bow.
 The turning effect works very similarly to how the turning works on water with gradual ramp up and decay when the angle of difference enters the deadzone.

 One thing the visualization does not show is how the boat behaves when dragged up or down hills (since it is only a 2D visualization).
 I wanted the pitch of the boat to change so that when the player drags it up a hill it pitches up to follow the slope of the terrain, and when they drag it downhill it would pitch down.
 Otherwise, the boat stuck out awkwardly horizontally from the side of hills while you were dragging it.
 It just looked unrealistic.